getditto/DittoAndroidTools/README.md

 1. Id/Id's - Provide all the Id's needed in order to identify a peer
 2. Interval - The frequency at which the Heartbeat will scrape the data
 3. Collection Name - The Ditto collection you want to add this data to
+4. Meta Data -  This field is optional

 There is a `HeartbeatConfig` data class you can use to construct your configuration.